noseglasses/Leidokos-Python/README.md

 and documented there.

 # Python module usage
-Kaleidoscope-Python provides a Python API that makes the generation of Kaleidoscope firmare tests pretty simple.
+Leidokos-Python provides a Python API that makes the generation of Kaleidoscope firmare tests pretty simple.

-The API lives in a python module `kaleidoscope_testing` that can be found in the `python` directory of the Kaleidoscope-Python repository.
+The API lives in a python module `kaleidoscope_testing` that can be found in the `python` directory of the Leidokos-Python repository.

 Examples that exemplify the use of the testing API can be found in the `examples` directory.